zachdrummond/Team-Generator/README.md

 ![Employee Summary 1](./Assets/10-OOP-homework-demo-1.png)
 ![Employee Summary 2](./Assets/10-OOP-homework-demo-2.png)

-It is recommended that you follow this workflow:

-1. Run tests
-2. Create or update classes to pass a single test case
-3. Repeat

 ### Hints

 * You will want to make your methods as pure as possible.
 This means try to make your methods simple so that they are easier to test.